anvoevodin/pixijs_v5_fbinstant/README.md

 ## PixiJS v5.
-Facebook Instant Game
+Facebook Instant Game with PixiJS

 Quick way to correctly set up a Facebook Instant game with PixiJS